HewlettPackard/hpe-solutions-openshift/synergy/scalable/platform/operator_install/README.md

 ## Prerequisites

 -   Red Hat OpenShift Container Platform 4.6 console
--   Availability of any Storage Class (Nimble, 3PAR, Local Storage, and OCS) in OpenShift Container Platform.
+-   Availability of any Storage Class (Nimble, 3PAR, Local Storage, and OCS) in OpenShift Container Platform (OCP).
 -   Python 3.6.x should be available on installer VM.
 -   'Ansible' and 'Requests' python modules.